MEL - SIN

 The average price of all round-trip flights from Melbourne Airport to Singapore clicked on KAYAK for each day over the last 12 months.

-When flying from Melbourne to Singapore, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
-For your return to Melbourne, you’ll find the best rates on Sundays and the most expensive ones on Wednesdays.
+When flying from Melbourne to Singapore, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
+For your return to Melbourne, you’ll find the best rates on Sundays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Melbourne Airport to Singapore?